 I really like CollegeXpress, it is very informative, and when they recognize a college you may like, they openly offer to connect you with said school.
 Love It!

 I want to express my gratitude to CollegeXpress because without the resources and splendidly organizational layouts, I can only imagine how stressful the college admissions process would have been.
-The expert advice on financial aid and choosing a major helped to ease my worries and gave me
+The expert advice on financial aid and choosing a major helped to ease my worries and gave me piece of mind to choose what I felt and knew in my heart and based on facts was the best thing for me.

 I really like how honest your website and information is.
 It helps to get an accurate representation of the school.